 Work hard, work hard and work hard.

-He not only persuaded the muslims to have a seperate nation but also made it realize to the british empire and the hindu samraj.
+He not only persuaded the Muslims to have a separate nation, but also made it realize to the British empire and the Hindu samraj.

 Message to Pakistan Day, issued from Delhi, March 23, 1943